 Return of Results: Results will be faxed to the numbers(s) provided on the requisition form.

 Turnaround Time: 7 to 14 days from receipt of adequate sample

 Test kits and return shipping are available, as needed.
 Please call 206-598-8684 to request kits.

-1. Complete CCL Neoplasia Test Request Form, including billing information.
+1. Complete CGL Neoplasia Test Request Form, including billing information.

 2. Collect sample.

 3. Deliver to Clinical Genomics Laboratory as soon as possible.
 Specimens are accepted Monday through Friday.